 - on behalf of the employer and under its management under a service provision contract.

 - between establishments of the same company or between companies of the same Group in the context of intra-Group mobility, whereby the employee does not meet the eligibility conditions for the “ICT seconded employee” residence permit.

 - for the employer’s own account.

-- a prior work permit, sought by the employer from the DIRECCTE’s Foreign Labour Department.
-To grant the work permit, the DIRECCTE takes into account the employment situation in the profession and in the geographical area for which the request is made.
+- a prior work permit, sought by the employer from the competent services.
+To grant the work permit, the employment situation in the profession and in the geographical area for which the request is made will be taken into account.
 Have a look at our dedicated fact sheet “work permit” to learn about the procedure.

 Authorised length of stay